Matthew-Amos/doc-test/README.md

 # doc-test

-Testing out GitHub's viability as a non-technical documentation system
+This is to test out the viability of using GitHub as a documenation system.

+# TOC

+* Core Procedures
+  * Procedure A
+  * Procedure B
+  * Procedure C
+* Reports
+* Analysis
+* Tutorials